The Master of Arts degree program in history is designed for students who desire a general course of advanced study in the field.

 - Complete at least 15 credits in 800-900 level history courses including one 3 credit course in historiography relevant to the student’s program of study.

-- Demonstrate the ability to read historical literature in one foreign language.
+- Competency in a foreign language.
 Credits in courses in foreign language may not be counted toward the requirements for the Master of Arts or Doctor of Philosophy in History degree programs.

 Additional Requirements for Plan A